dougransom/natlink/readme.md

  the Natlink window to be active, and can be left in production code so that it is avaialble if there are issues to resolve.

- To view the output of OutputDebugString, you can use [DebugView] [https://docs.microsoft.com/en-us/sysinternals/downloads/debugview].
+ To view the output of OutputDebugString, you can use [DebugView](https://docs.microsoft.com/en-us/sysinternals/downloads/debugview).
 The output will also be displayed in some debuggers if you have managed to attach one.